sy2002/QNICE-FPGA/doc/best-practices.md

     ...
   }
   ```
-  Inside an ISR in C, make sure, that you are only calling functions (if any),
+  Inside an ISR in C, make sure that you are only calling functions (if any),
   that are also using the `__norbank` prefix for the reasons described above
   in the section [Interrupt Service Routines (ISRs)](#interrupt-service-routines-isrs).
   Using the standard C library inside ISRs is not safe and can lead to very